Things to consider with koi ponds

 You should never be using an All-In-One pump in a koi pond, they do not remove enough waste and can cause high levels of ammonia.
 This ammonia is toxic and, if left unchecked, can kill both plants and animals in the pond.

 It’s always a good idea to get a bigger filtration system that you think is necessary so that it will still be suitable once your fish have grown.

 It is important to give your filter time to mature and develop a healthy culture of bacteria in the biological stage, this can take five to six weeks.
-During this period you should not introduce any fish to the pond.
+During this period you should only have a small amount of fish in your pond.
+Some people choose to keep a few goldfish as this point while the filter matures, then begin to add Koi slowly later on.
 Some people chose to bypass this maturation period by using Evolution Aqua Filter Start Gel.

 We are always happy to give tailored recommendations on pump and filter kits, just get in touch!

 A plentiful supply of oxygen is vital in any pond and so an air pump is always advisable.
 Both your fish and the biological stage of your filter require a good supply of oxygen to thrive.
 It is a good idea to place a few air stones directly into the filter system to provide oxygen for the filter bacteria as well as in the pond itself.
 You can't have too much oxygen going into the pond so choose the largest one your budget will allow.